egeeamu/voskhod/README.md

 > ./validate_annotate_assembly.sh

-If you have multiple sources for transcriptomes, repeat steps 2 , 3 & 4 for all your sources before continue.

-5. Merge all de novo assemblys and reference cdna :
+If you have multiple sources for transcriptomes, repeat steps 2 , 3 & 4 for all your sources before continue then merge all denovo assemblys and reference transcriptomes :
-Copy your validated Trinity's assemblys (from ./assembly/validated)  and your reference cdna (from ./reference_ts) in ./assembly/tomerge caution : put only the cdna(s) you want merge into ./assembly/tomerge
+Copy your validated denovo assemblies (from ./assembly/validated)  and your reference trascriptome (from ./reference_ts) in ./assembly/tomerge caution : put only the transcriptome(s) you want merge into ./assembly/tomerge as the whole content of the folder will be used in merging step.

-> ./XX_merge_cdna.sh
+> ./merge_transcriptomes.sh

-the result will be in ./reference_ts
+the output will be stored in ./reference_ts

 Now we can identify reads using ref species and de novo assembly.